namin/staged-miniKanren/docs/semantics.md

 `[(top_staged sg)] ~=~ [(erase sg)]` if staging terminates (and is deterministic).
 The denotation `[]` is an answer set.
-For terminating queries, thetheorem is:
+For terminating queries, the theorem is:
 `(run* (staged sg)) ~=~ (run* (erase sg))`.

 Another way: